vpalmisano/webrtcperf/docs/config.md

 *Default*: `100`

 ## randomAudioRange
-When using random audio period, it defines the number of pages to be included into the random selection.
+When using random audio period, it defines the session indexes to be included into the random selection (default: include all the sessions).

-*Type*: `positive int`
+*Type*: `index`

-*Default*: `0`
+*Default*: `"true"`

 ## chromiumPath
 The Chromium executable path.